mikehagerty/EQcorrscan/eqcorrscan/doc/tutorials/matched-filter.rst

 Tribe creation
 --------------

-As eluded to above, Template.construct only works for individual events, to make a lot of templates we have to use the Tribe.construct method.
+As alluded to above, Template.construct only works for individual events, to make a lot of templates we have to use the Tribe.construct method.
 The syntax is similar, but we don't specify names - templates are named according to their start-time, but you can rename them later if you wish: